 (d) have a substantial adverse effect on an agency’s conduct of industrial relations.

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (2) Matter is not exempt matter under subclause (1) if its disclosure would, on balance, be in the public interest.

-12. Contempt of Parliament or court

-[Heading deleted by No. 19 of 2010 s.
+[Clause 11 amended by No. 19 of 2010 s.
 59.]

+12. Contempt of Parliament or court, matter that would be

 Matter is exempt matter if its public disclosure would, apart from this Act and any immunity of the Crown —

-(a) be in contempt of court;
+(a) be in contempt of court; or

 (b) contravene any order or direction of a person or body having power to receive evidence on oath; or